DragonSenses/Algorithms/LeetCode/67-add-binary/problem.md

 # Bit-by-Bit Computation

 The bit-by-bit computation method efficiently adds two binary strings without converting them to decimal, making it suitable for handling large inputs.

+## **Intuition**

+To add two binary strings without converting them to decimal and back, we can use a bit-by-bit addition approach, much like how addition is performed manually.
+We start from the least significant bit (rightmost bit) and move towards the most significant bit (leftmost bit), maintaining a carry that propagates through the addition process.

+### Steps

+1. **Initialize Carry**:
+   - Start with a carry of `0`.

+2. **Bit-by-Bit Addition**:
+   - Iterate over each bit of the binary strings from right to left.
+   - For each bit, add the corresponding bits of the two binary strings and the current carry.
+   - Determine the new value of the current bit and update the carry for the next more significant bit.

+3. **Handle Remaining Carry**:
+   - If there is any carry left after processing all bits, append it to the result.

+4. **Construct the Result**:
+   - Collect the results of each bit addition in reverse order.
+   - Reverse the collected result to get the correct binary sum.